Laura6826/pands-weekly-tasks/README.md

 ## **Week 07** - count_e.py

-**Asignment Instructions:**\
+**Assignment Instructions:**\
 Write a program that reads in a text file and outputs the number of e's it contains.
-The program should take the filename from an argument on the command line
+The program should take the filename from an argument on the command line.

 **My notes:**

 - The **def** function was used to break the task into manageable chunks, and it will only run when called upon.
 Reference: [O'Reilly (2015) A Whirlwind Tour of Python: Defining Functions (pg:42)](https://www.oreilly.com/content/a-whirlwind-tour-of-python/).
-It is necessary to create a module to count the number of 'e's in predefinied file.
+It is necessary to create a module to count the number of 'e's in predefined file.
 - The **'try, except'** statement was used to deal with potential exceptions.
-- The file was opened with *'r'* , as this is read mode.We do not anticipate having to add anything text to the file, we just want to read in the text contained within the tile.
+- The file was opened with *'r'* , as this is read mode.
+We do not anticipate having to add anything text to the file, we just want to read in the text contained within the tile.
 - The **'f.read()'** command was used, to access the file content.
 - Research was needed to figure out how to count the number of 'e's present in the text.
 The source use for *'count()'* was <https://www.w3schools.com/python/ref_list_count.asp>.
-- **'.lower()'** was used to transform the text to be analyised into all lower case Reference: <https://www.w3schools.com/python/ref_list_count.asp>.
+- **'.lower()'** was used to transform the text to be analysed into all lower case Reference: <https://www.w3schools.com/python/ref_list_count.asp>.
-- The exception *'FileNotFoundError'* was applied, should the user input an incorrect location for the text to be analyised.
+- The exception *'FileNotFoundError'* was applied, should the user input an incorrect location for the text to be analysed.
-- The user was them prompted to enter the location of the file to be analyised: ''Please enter the location of the text file to be analyised: ', with any additional white space removed with the command, *'strip()'*.
+- The user was them prompted to enter the location of the file to be analysed: ''Please enter the location of the text file to be analysed: ', with any additional white space removed with the command, *'strip()'*.
-- The file submitted was run through the code, with the user recieving the following output: *'This file contains {e_occurrences} iterations of the letter 'e'.'*
+- The file submitted was run through the code, with the user receiving the following output: *'This file contains {e_occurrences} iterations of the letter 'e'.'*

 **When run:**

 - The user will be prompted: .
-  -Please enter the location of the text file to be analyised: .
+  -Please enter the location of the text file to be analysed: .
- Once the user has entered a valid location for the file to be analyised, the program will print:
+ Once the user has entered a valid location for the file to be analysed, the program will print:
   - This file contains 1260 iterations of the letter 'e'.

 **Associated Code:**